geoff604/google-tasks-bookmarklet/README.md

 ## Latest News

 July 16th 2016:
 Originally I created google-tasks-bookmarklet which was based on Google Apps Script, but it seems like Google Apps Script is no longer supported.
-However it seems Google Apps Script is no longer supported (see the bug here: https://code.google.com/p/google-apps-script-issues/issues/detail?id=6133 ).
+See the bug here: https://code.google.com/p/google-apps-script-issues/issues/detail?id=6133

 So because of this, I created a version of the google-tasks-bookmarklet which is self hosted, using PHP.
 This new PHP-based version is available here: https://github.com/geoff604/google-tasks-bookmarklet-php